Site Logo

 Accelerating growth with an agile web design process

 Agile is kind of a messy process because it’s iterative and involves a lot of parties.
-At Ladybugz the team finds it works well for the types of projects the company takes on.
-It also matches the company’s mindset toward creative growth, collaboration, and experimentation.
+We find it works well for the types of projects we take on.
+It also matches our mindset toward creative growth, collaboration, and experimentation.
+It fits who we are.

 “Every company needs some processes in place, but you have to find the right ones that don’t limit your growth.
 The process you choose has to speak to the people in the company and work with their vision.
 What’s important is having a methodology that works for your business and the people that run it.”